PatrickArchambault-EquipeRecherche/MockData/README.md

 be necessary so that analysis code can be written long before a given experiment is finished.

+The most mature program to run is mockData.py, but there are good ideas in fakeData.py as well, which is gives similar results but requires more programming skill to use.

+There are a couple of useful tools to simulate or validate RAMQ numbers (health system access numbers in Quebec, Canada (Régie de l’assurance maladie)), which are important for the authors' work, and remain here for use if they are needed.

 Details:
 The output file is opened up for appending, so you can run the program many times, making your file longer each time.
 If that isn't the result you want,